Accelerating Access to DEEP Funding

 In Goal 15, DEEP is focused on leveraging vital federal and state incentives and funding to expand clean energy, energy efficiency, broadband, and reduction of greenhouse gases, among other environmental priorities, and sharing this information broadly with residents and businesses.
 Background on this goal is presented in DEEP’s 20BY26, Setting the Target: CT DEEP 2026 Goals (February 2024).

-DEEP has prepared a draft Request for Proposals for an Energy, Sustainability, & Broadband Navigator Tool that will be posted soon.
+On April 24, 2025, DEEP issued an RFP to contract with a vendor (Solicitation # DEEP042125SW, which closed on July 11) to develop the Energy, Sustainability & Broadband Navigator Tool.
 This tool will more easily connect residents with the available state, local, and federal energy, sustainability, and broadband incentives and funding opportunities.

 GOAL 15 PROGRESS FROM PREVIOUS QUARTERS